 Uplet costs £9.99, but a free (limited) demo can be found on the Uplet website.
 Like Flume, it's no longer available on the Mac App Store.

 Using an Emulator to upload photos to Instagram

 Another way to upload photos to Instagram from a Mac is an emulator.
 One of the most consistent and trusted emulators we've come across is Bluestacks, a free Android emulator that can be downloaded here.

-You can then sign into your Instagram account, and use the app as you would if you were using a mobile device.
-This means you can upload photos without being forced to use your phone.
+You can then sign in to your Instagram account, and use the app as you would if you were using a mobile device.